har5h1l/Hierarchical-Active-Inference-for-Autonomous-Drone-Navigation-in-Microsoft-AirSim/data_analysis/README.md

 ## 🎯 Usage Examples

-### Analyzing Specific Environments
+### Single Environment Analysis
-The pipeline automatically detects different environments from your experiment data and generates separate analyses for each.
+The pipeline analyzes experimental data from your single environment setup and generates comprehensive visualizations and statistical reports.

 ### Custom Analysis
-You can modify `analyze_envs.py` to add custom metrics or visualizations specific to your research needs.
+You can modify `analyze_single_environment.py` to add custom metrics or visualizations specific to your research needs.

-### Batch Processing
+### Batch Episode Processing
-The pipeline can process multiple experiments simultaneously and compare results across different configurations.
+The pipeline processes all episodes from your experiment simultaneously and provides statistical analysis across the complete dataset.

 ## 📄 Output Interpretation

-### Dashboard
+### Performance Dashboard
-- **Interactive HTML interface** with all plots organized by environment
-- **Easy navigation** between different analysis types
-- **Embedded plots** that scale with your browser window
+- **Comprehensive PNG visualizations** showing all key metrics in a single view
+- **Clear, publication-ready formatting** with professional styling
+- **Statistical summaries** integrated with visual representations

 ### Statistical Report
-- **Comprehensive markdown report** with statistical test results
+- **Detailed markdown report** with comprehensive statistical test results
-- **Environment-specific findings** and comparisons
+- **Episode-level analysis** with behavioral insights
-- **Key correlations** and their significance levels
+- **Key correlations** and their significance levels with interpretation

-### Individual Plots
+### Individual Visualizations
-- **High-resolution PNG images** suitable for publications
+- **High-resolution PNG images** suitable for publications and presentations
 - **Publication-ready formatting** with clear labels and legends
-- **Consistent color schemes** across all visualizations
+- **Consistent color schemes** across all analysis plots

 ## 🔧 Customization

 ### Adding New Metrics
-1. Modify the feature engineering section in `analyze_envs.py`
+1. Modify the feature engineering section in `analyze_single_environment.py`
-2. Add new correlation pairs to the analysis
+2. Add new correlation pairs to the analysis functions
-3. Include new metrics in the statistical testing
+3. Include new metrics in the statistical testing framework

-### Environment-Specific Analysis
-The pipeline automatically handles multiple environments.
-Configure environment names in your experiment config files.

 ### Custom Visualizations
-Add new plotting functions to the `ExperimentAnalyzer` class and call them in the `analyze_by_environment` method.
+Add new plotting functions to the analysis script and integrate them into the main analysis pipeline.

+### Data Processing Customization
+Modify data loading and preprocessing steps in the main analysis script to accommodate different data formats or additional metrics.

 ## 🛠️ Troubleshooting